SamMSalem/Diabetes-USA-Analysis/README.md

 Actionable Insight: These are the primary targets for large-scale marketing campaigns.
 The goal here is to capture a piece of the largest available patient population.

 **Top 20 States with the Highest Diabetes Percentage**
-  - The highest percentages of diagnosed diabetes are concentrated in the Southeastern United States.
-States like West Virginia, Alabama, and Arkansas consistently top the list.
+  - The highest percentages of diagnosed diabetes are concentrated in the Southern United States.
+States like South Carolina, Mississippi, Alabama, and Arkansas consistently top the list.

   - This pattern suggests a link between diabetes prevalence and rural or socioeconomically disadvantaged areas, which often have limited access to fresh food and healthcare facilities.

 Actionable Insight: For a public health campaign focused on prevalence, these states are the priority.
 The goal would be to address underlying factors in these regions that lead to high diabetes percentages.

-### How does the percentage of children in poverty correlate with diagnosed diabetes rates at the county level?
+## How does the percentage of children in poverty correlate with diagnosed diabetes rates at the county level?

       sub = full_df.dropna(subset=["Diagnosed Diabetes-2021-Percentage","Children in Poverty-2022 & 2018-2022-Percentage"]).copy()
     x = sub["Diagnosed Diabetes-2021-Percentage"].values; y = sub["Children in Poverty-2022 & 2018-2022-Percentage"].values